lwa-project/ovro_data_recorder/docs/source/pbeam.rst

       what polarization products are to be recorded.
 If not provided the native XXYYCRCI products are recorded.  `Note:  For IQUV and IV the quantities computed are psuedo-Stokes parameters.`
-    * ``time_avg`` - an integer of the power beam spectra to average.
+    * ``time_avg`` - an integer of the number of consecutive power beam spectra to average together when writing to the file.
 Must be a power of two between 1 and 1024.
 If not specified no averaging in time is performed.
-    * ``chan_avg`` - an integer of the number of channels in the power beam spectra to average together.
+    * ``chan_avg`` - an integer of the number of consecutive channels in the power beam spectra to average together when writing to the file.
 Must be an even divisor of 184, i.e., ``184 % chan_avg = 0``.
 If not specified no averaging in frequency is performed.

   The command returns the base name for the files that will be written.
  * ``cancel`` - This cancels are previously scheduled or active recording.
 The